 Are you ready for any annoying answer?
 Here it goes: It depends.
 Typically, the longer you've been struggling with your issue and the more serious the issue/mental illness, the longer it will take in therapy to improve.
 However, the harder you work in therapy and the more active you are in using what you learn during the week(s) between therapy, the faster you feel better.
 When you meet with your therapist, they should be able to give you a reasonable approximation of how long therapy will take given your individual situation.

 Therapy can be expensive, I completely understand.
 For the most part, the more education, experience, and training a professional has, the higher the cost for their services.
 Something to keep in mind is that most physicians charge several hundred dollars (or more) for 5-15 minutes face-to-face with you.
 A therapist typically charges anywhere from $80-$200 for a full 50-60 minutes, intently listening to you and working with you to improve your life.
 Minute to minute, therapists are some of the least expensive highly trained professionals you can work with.
 In the end, it comes down to investing in a well-trained professional to improve your mental health, well-being, and relationships for a lifetime.

 We're located in the Logan River Professional Plaza, a conveniently located business complex at 95 Golf Course Road, Suite #105.

 Does therapy work?

 The research says that therapy can be an incredible resource in recovering from mental illness, overcoming life difficulties, and improving relationships!
 The more you put into therapy, the more you get out of therapy.
-One of the most amazing parts of my job is getting to witness people's lives improving after hard work and time invested in therapy.
-I've seen my clients make incredible strides and huge changes to better their circumstance.
+One of the most amazing parts of our job is getting to witness people's lives improving after hard work and time invested in therapy.
+We've seen our clients make incredible strides and huge changes to better their circumstance.
 Therapy works!

 Will my health insurance cover my visits?